-In the past, Australians have had serious accidents and injuries as a result of consumption of alcohol and drugs.
-Australians have been arrested for possession of narcotics.
+Australians have had serious accidents and injuries as a result of consumption of alcohol and drugs.
+You can be arrested for possession of even small amounts of illegal drugs.
 Excess consumption of alcohol and the use of drugs also pose other short- and long-term health and safety risks.
 Medical services can be very expensive and penalties for breaking the law in Thailand can be severe.
-See Laws.
+See

 The rate of HIV/AIDS infection in Thailand is high.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.

-Rabies is a potentially fatal viral disease found in dogs, monkeys, bats and other mammals in Thailand.
+Rabies can cause death.
+It is found in dogs, monkeys, bats and other animals in Thailand.
 In markets, tourist destinations and animal sanctuaries, you may be encouraged to interact with monkeys.
 Many Australians have been bitten or scratched by monkeys in these circumstances.

-- To avoid potential exposure to rabies, don't ever feed, pat or tease monkeys, no matter how much encouragement or assurance you receive.
+- Don't ever feed, pat or tease monkeys, no matter how much encouragement or assurance you receive.

-- If you are bitten or scratched by a dog, monkey or other mammal in Thailand, get treated with rabies immunoglobulin as soon as possible.
+- If you're bitten or scratched by a dog, monkey or other animal, get treatment as soon as possible.

 Other infectious diseases

-Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, cholera, hepatitis, leptospirosis and typhoid) are prevalent with outbreaks occurring from time to time.
+Water-borne, food-borne, parasitic and other infectious diseases (including tuberculosis, cholera, hepatitis, leptospirosis and typhoid) are common with outbreaks occurring occasionally.

 - Avoid ice cubes.